 Enrollment in the Oak Park String Academy (OPSA) is not a “payment per service” arrangement, but rather a tuition-based business.
 Enrolling in music lessons is a purchase of a teacher’s services and a reservation of the teacher’s time.
 Tuition entitles a student to school membership and scheduled weekly lessons.
-Your child’s lesson time is reserved for him/her; since the time passes whether a student uses it or not, a lesson missed is time and money lost.
+Your child’s lesson time is reserved for you; since time passes whether a student uses it or not, a lesson missed is time and money lost.
 The full fee is to be paid whether or not the student attends all lessons; lessons missed by the student for any reason will not be made-up nor tuition refunded.
 Notification of inability to attend a lesson is appreciated but does not excuse payment for contracted lessons.

 Invoices are sent out via email at the end of each month.
 Payment can be made with Zelle, Credit Card, or ACH through our My Music Staff administrative program (link provided upon registration).
-Students can enroll at any time within a term, and tuition is pro-rated accordingly.
-Tuition is based on a full year of approximately 42 weeks, divided into monthly payments.
-Students beginning lessons will only be charged from the date of their first lesson.
-An annual registration fee is charged at the start of the summer semester (or at the time of enrollment) in order to reserve your spot in the program for the following school year.
-This registration fee helps to cover a small portion of costs such as hall rental, rehearsal space, practice books, piano maintenance, piano accompanists, and much more.
-The 2022-2023 registration fee is $165 per family.
+Students can enroll at any time during the year if there are lesson spots available.
+Students will be charged from the date of their first lesson.
+An annual registration fee is charged at the start of the summer semester (or prorated at the time of enrollment) in order to reserve your spot in the program for the following school year.
+This registration fee helps to cover a small portion of costs such as hall rental, rehearsal space, some practice materials, piano maintenance, piano accompanists, and much more.
+The 2023-2024 registration fee is $170 per family.